The Emotional and Mental Health Benefits of Drinking Water

 Drinking water is a requisite for survival.
 While still children, we are encouraged to drink water because it’s a healthy habit that is good for our overall health and well-being, but is that all there is to drinking water, or could it be essential to mental health as well?
+Research tells us there is more to be gained from drinking water and that mental and emotional health benefits from reaching for a glass of H20.

 The Physical Benefits of Drinking Water

+Science, medicine, and even the CDC-Center for Disease Control and Prevention all emphasize the need to drink water for overall health and as a prevention against dehydration.
+Our bodies are approximately 60% water, while our blood is almost 90% water.
 Dehydration occurs if your body loses too many fluids or more fluids than you are taking in.
 The body has difficulty functioning correctly with insufficient fluids, and symptoms including dizziness, dry skin, dry mouth, fatigue, dark-colored urine, and excessive thirst may appear.
+When dehydration is prolonged, symptoms may become life-threatening, including increased heartbeat, fainting, confusion, and eventually sending the body into shock.
+By drinking sufficient amounts of water daily, your body will benefit from:

 • improved digestion and the prevention of constipation